 I’ll be honest…I felt pretty good about this pick before I arrived (hello, have you seen the pictures??), but even several months after I stayed here I was surprised by how much I kept thinking about it and comparing every other place I’ve stayed since to this one.

-This isn’t exactly a “sleeper” hotel or a hidden gem.
-It’s pretty famous.
+But it’s pretty famous.
 Built in the 1920s, this place is straight up Gatsby (the Fitzgeralds have actually stayed here) and is on the national register of historic places.
 But it’s undergone a HUGE renovation in recent years so in addition to its vintage charm it’s on par with other modern luxury-ish resorts.

-Immediately after we checked in and walked through the lobby, my cousin and I both turned to each other and said it reminded us of the hotel from the Tower of Terror ride at Disney World BEFORE it got struck by lightning.
+Immediately after we checked in at the Don CeSar and walked through the lobby, my cousin and I both turned to each other and said it reminded us of the hotel from the Tower of Terror ride at Disney World BEFORE it got struck by lightning.
 Which might sound like a weird comparison, but if you’re a Disney person you’ll get it.
-It’s swanky and has a very strong period appeal.

 The Don CeSar is located in the southern/middle part of St Pete Beach.
 St Pete Beach is actually a barrier island off St Petersburg which is in the Tampa Bay area.
-The Don Cesar is the southernmost resort on the island and everything to the south of it is residential so it’s much quieter than pretty much every other resort or hotel on the island.
+The Don CeSar is the southernmost resort on the island and everything to the south of it is residential so it’s much quieter than pretty much every other resort or hotel on the island.

 When we were there, there were two cars operating in the area and they did pick ups and drop offs from the southern end of the island (Pass-a-Grille) up to Dolphin Village (Publix, CVS, Chick Fil-a, etc.).
+But I think they’ve expanded it quite a bit since then.
 It was waaay more reliable than Uber or Lyft and a lot more fun too (not to mention free).
 So if you’re staying at the Don CeSar, you’re basically right in the middle of their service area which to me, is a huge perk.

 I didn’t really have any expectations (other than knowing that everything had been recently renovated), but I was still super impressed by the room.
 We were in a standard room (nothing special) and it honestly seemed about 50% larger than most hotel rooms.